“Are online courses taxable?” That’s the question on the minds of online educators in digital classrooms around the world.

 States not using any definition at all

-There are 18 states that don’t specifically define digital goods: Alabama, Arizona, California, Colorado, D.C., Florida, Hawaii, Idaho, Maryland, Massachusetts, Missouri, New Mexico, New York, Pennsylvania, South Carolina, South Dakota, Utah, and Virginia.
+There are some states that don’t specifically define digital goods, for example: Alabama, Arizona, California, Colorado, D.C., Florida, Hawaii, Idaho, Maryland, Massachusetts, Missouri, New Mexico, New York, Pennsylvania, South Carolina, South Dakota, Utah, or Virginia.

 Which US states tax digital services?